Foundation Certificate in English Literature

 Each week during term you will take part in a two-hour evening class, held on Tuesday evenings, 7.00-9.00 pm at Rewley House.
 There are ten of these classes per term.

-Our students also attend a one-week Shakespeare Summer School, usually held in September between Year 1 and Year 2.
+All students on both study options also attend a one-week Shakespeare Summer School, usually held in September between Year 1 and Year 2.
 This is non-residential but with lunch and the end-of-term dinner included in the course fee.
-There are also six weekend day schools over the two years, one per term.
+There are also six weekend day schools over the two years, usually one per term.
 (See below for more information on these.)

 Each term you will have two one-hour tutorials.
 There are usually no more than two students in each tutorial group.